Jesse Ventura: Navy SEAL background

 Bill Salisbury, an attorney in San Diego and a former Navy SEAL officer, has accused Ventura of "pretending" to be a SEAL.
 He wrote that Ventura blurred an important distinction by claiming to be a SEAL when he was actually a frogman with the UDT.
 Compared to SEAL teams, UDTs saw less combat and took fewer casualties.

 Salisbury described Ventura's Navy training thus:[Ventura] took a screening test at boot camp to qualify for...Basic Underwater Demolition/SEAL (BUD/S) training...Those who completed BUD/S, when [Ventura] was in training, were sent to either a SEAL or an underwater demolition team.
 Graduation did not, however, authorize the trainee to call himself a SEAL or a UDT frogman.
 He had to first successfully complete a six-month probationary period in the Teams.Ventura underwent BUD/S training and was assigned to a UDT team.
 He received the NEC 5321/22 UDT designation after completing a six-month probationary period with Underwater Demolition Team 12.
 He was never granted the Navy Enlisted Classification (NEC) 5326 Combatant Swimmer (SEAL) designation, which requires a six-month probationary period with SEAL TEAM ONE or TWO.
-In 1983, eight years after Ventura left the Navy, the UDTs were disbanded, and those operators were retrained and retasked as a SEALs.
+In 1983, eight years after Ventura left the Navy, the UDTs were disbanded, and those operators were retrained and retasked as SEALs.

 Responding to the controversy, Ventura's office confirmed that he was a member of the UDT.
 His spokesman said that Ventura has never tried to convince people otherwise.
 Ventura said, "Today we refer to all of us as SEALs.
 That's all it is."
 He dismissed the accusations of lying about being a SEAL as "much ado about nothing".